TABLE OF CONTENTS

 Assign Screen in Displays & Devices:

-For Displays you have registered to your account, both DAKboard OS and non-DAKboard OS displays, you can assign your Screens to them from the Displays & Devices tab.
-To do this, log into your DAKboard account, click on the Displays & Devices tab on the left side of your screen, and click on the image below the Assigned column as seen below:
+For Displays you have registered to your account, both DAKOS and non-DAKOS displays, you can assign your Screens to them from the Displays & Devices tab.
+To do this, log into your DAKboard account, click on the Displays & Devices tab on the left side of your screen, and click on the image below the Assigned column, as seen below:

 This will load the Assign a Screen, Loop, or Schedule window.
 Here, you can select any Screen, Loop, or Schedule you have created in your account and assign it to your Display.
 Just click the tab you want to select from at the top, then select the Screens, Loops, or Schedules from the selections in each tab.
 See Below:

 Save your selection, and your Display will update shortly.
-This will work with any DAKboard OS device or non-DAKboard OS device that has successfully linked to your account.
+This will work with any DAKOS device or non-DAKOS device that has successfully linked to your account.
 See the following Support Articles and sections to see how to link your Devices to your account:

 Setup - DAKboard CPU/Micro SD Card